ROS2-Programme/servicesim_for_wp2/README.md

 ### 1.1.
 Manually generating custom `.world` file

 **NOTE**:
-for all the example `xacro` commands shown below, you may set the value of the `have_gpu` argument to `0` (i.e. `False`) to disable use of Velodyne or Hokuyo lidar plugins that run with GPUs support.
+- for all the example `xacro` commands shown below, you may set the value of the `have_gpu` argument to `0` (i.e. `False`) to disable use of Velodyne or Hokuyo lidar plugins that run with GPUs support.
 The default value of `have_gpu` is `1` (i.e. `True`), meaning that the GPU-enabled versions of the lidar plugins will be used by default.
+- you also set the value of another optional argument `vis_lidar_2d` to `1` that will enable visualisation of the Hokuyo sensor's 2D lidar rays within Gazebo.
+There is also a corresponding optional argument `vis_lidar_3d` than can be similarly set to visualise the Velodyne sensor's 3D lidar rays within Gazebo (though the usefulness of this is debatable&hellip;).

 ```bash
 cd __INSTALL_PATH_OF_THIS_PACKAGE__